SocietyForArtisticResearch/texteditor-elm/README.md

 Luc:

-- when logged out error http codes request form devs -- what to display?
+- when logged out error http codes request form devs -- currently we get 500 instead of 401. (requested)

 ## To test